A just society requires people in it for the long haul. To get there, we’re going to need to keep learning together.

 In my day job, I’m a tenured professor at Wheaton College with a lush mish-mash of training in anthropology, international economics, and writing.
 I teach people about justice-related topics all the time, and I find it a real shame that most people will never get to take a class in anthropology or another justice-focused field.
 But a little bit of training can go a long way.
 Consider this newsletter your own gradual, free, and applied course in pursuing justice.

 My hope, and I suspect it’s yours too, is that we’ll make justice more than a short-term fad.
+Here you’ll find ideas and encouragement to go make that happen.

 And by the way, I hope you’ll find these essays to be sprinkled with something beautiful.
 I believe people do their best when they’re tugged along by an insatiable craving for joy rather than a nagging sense of duty.
 I love Mary Oliver’s take on beauty: “all beautiful things, inherently, have this function—to excite viewers toward sublime thought.”